-All of the recorded messages left by this phone sounded pretty good in our opinion.
-The audio recordings weren't the best we have heard but we liked that there weren't any detracting clicks or static.
+We found the messages left by this phone to be fairly good.
+The voice didn't sound quite true to life but we appreciated that there weren't many clicks or abundance of static that made it hard to understand.
 We did notice that it tended to be a bit quieter than some of the other phones but, again, it still sounded fine.

 Our next set of tests for these products focused on their effective range, or how far the handset can be from the base before the sound cut out.
 The performance of the VTech VS112-1 dropped a small amount but it still delivered an above-average performance.

 To test and score performance, we measured out two courses.
 One offered an unimpeded view between the base and the phone while the other had a series of walls obstructing the signal.
 The VTech VS112-1 did very well in the line-of-sight test, matching the performance of the top-tier phones.
 We had well over 840 feet between the main base and the phone and could hear our conversation just fine.